ivan-hc/AM/README.md

   `-u`, `update` Update all the installed programs.
 USAGE:

     am -u
+   To update just one program and read the shell's output, USAGE:

+    am -u $PROGRAM
 -----------------------------------------------------------------------------
   `-v`, `--version`, `version` Shows the version of "AM".
 USAGE: